Akashdesarda/importidea/docs/article/ado-pipeline-status.md

 !!! note ""
     I believe to better understand any blog, understanding its original requirement is essential.

-We use serval microservices in our application which is finally deployment using kubernetes.
+We use serval microservices in our application which is finally deployment using Kubernetes.
 Each microservices has two CI pipeline:

 1. **Base pipeline**: Used to install all dependencies.
-2. **Build pipeline**: Used to build service on top of *base pipeline*.
+2. **Build pipeline**: Used to build service on top of the *base pipeline*.

 Now, the frequency to run *base pipeline* as compared to *build pipeline* is rare as dependencies changes very rarely.
-Both *base pipeline* and *build pipeline* produces docker images as end result which is finally push to our container registry.
-If pipelines fails then its respective docker image is not pushed.
+Both *base pipeline* and *build pipeline* produces docker images as the end result which is finally pushed to our container registry.
+If the pipeline fails then its respective docker image is not pushed.

 Initially, I used to manually check them every time.
-Its not that daunting as it sounds as there were few checks in place,
+It's not that daunting as it sounds as there were few checks in place,

-1. Docker image in *build pipeline* is build on top docker image from *base pipeline*.
-So even if latest *base pipeline* fails, *build pipeline* will simply pulled an earlier successfully pushed image.
+1. Docker image in *build pipeline* is built on top docker image from *base pipeline*.
+So even if the latest *base pipeline* fails, the *build pipeline* will simply pull an earlier successfully pushed image.

 2. In some rare scenario where if both the pipeline is triggered at the same time then I have to manually pause the *build pipeline* till *base pipeline* is not succeeded.
 Now this is **defeating the purpose of automation via CI pipeline** 😭

-As I mentioned earlier, *base pipeline* can pull docker image from repository no matter what is the status of *base pipeline*.
+As I mentioned earlier, the base pipeline can pull docker image from the repository no matter what is the status of the base pipeline.
 This is done intentionally so that the CI pipeline will not break.
-But this also gave rise harmful design flaw.
-Ideally *build pipeline* must have all the latest packages and utilities installed.
+But this also gave rise to a harmful design flaw.
+Ideally, the build pipeline must have all the latest packages and utilities installed.
 Smart people can definitely smell a trade-off here.

-*So lets summarize into an checklist which can solve all this problems, ideally he **build pipeline** should check following checklist before staring its xecution:*
+*So let's summarize into a checklist that can solve all these problems, ideally, the **build pipeline** should check the following checklist before starting its execution:*

 - [X] Is the *base pipeline* running?
   - If running then wait and check after some interval using pooling mechanism